Rnhondova/Fintech540-Final-Project/README.md

-# DUke University Fintech540-Final-Project
+# DUke University Machine Learning in FinTech (Fintech540) Final Project

-This is a repository for the Duke University Machine Learning in Fintech course final project
+This is a repository for the Duke University Machine Learning in Fintech course final project.

+## Team members
+- Alena Kalodzitsa
+- Ronald Nhondova